Attending the Procession

 Image credit: Rusty Blazenhoff, 2023

-2. The Soul Tenders
+6. The Soul Tenders

 Image credit: Bob Rousseau, 2023

-5. Procession Band #2
+8. Procession Band #3

 Image credit: Bloco Alegria

-7. Our Beloved Dead
+9. Our Beloved Dead

-This group consists of everyone else who wants to join the procession.
-Participants are encouraged to carry lanterns, or even to decorate and bring “float wagons” decorated with lights and flowers and images of their beloved dead.
+Led by Grandmother Moon, this group consists of all others who want to join the procession.
+Participants are encouraged to carry lanterns, or to decorate and bring “float wagons” decorated with lights and flowers and images of their beloved dead.
+Our new giant puppets The Ancestors will travel within this group.
+We invite any community members who feel drawn to honor and invite in their ancestors to join in here as well.